🎁 Get 10% off your first order with code NEW 🎁

 The mysterious "optics" of the Parthenon columns

-The optics refer to the subtle curves of the columns and stylobate.
-They are not straight, but slightly curved to correct the optical distortions caused by perspective.
+The optic refers to the subtle curves of the columns and stylobate.
+They are not straight, but slightly curved to correct optical distortions caused by perspective.
 This ingenious technique demonstrates the mastery of ancient Greek architecture.

 The number of sculptures still on the site

-Today, some of the original sculptures remain on the site, such as the friezes and pediments.
+Today, some of the original sculptures remain on site, such as the friezes and pediments.
 Lord Elgin removed many of these sculptures in the early 19th century.
-Others are preserved in museums, notably the British Museum.
+Others are kept in museums, notably the British Museum.

 Recent discoveries in the Parthenon excavations